Lakshmijourno/Sohan-Pappu/README.md

-Sohan Pappu is an Indian Social Activist
+"Sohan Pappu is an Indian Social Activist"